magomimmo/modern-cljs/doc/second-edition/tutorial-03.md

 like the one we started from, as soon as the project gets more articulated you'll need to overwrite a few of them.

-Most webapps organise their HTML/CSS/JS resources to keep them separated from each other.
-Just to make an example, most of the webapps group their JS resources under a `js` subdirectory living in the directory served by the webserver and link those `js` resources in the corresponding `<script>` html tag.
+Most webapps organize their HTML/CSS/JS resources to keep them separated from each other.
+Just to make an example, most of the webapps group their JS resources under a `js` subdirectory living in the directory served by the web server and link those `js` resources in the corresponding `<script>` html tag.

 Let's try to adhere to this convention by first editing the